pierroberto/tss-react/ssr/next.js.md

 ### Make MUI and TSS use different caches

 If you want TSS and MUI to use different caches you can implement this approach.
-This is mainly usefull if you are migrating from MUI v4 using TSS and [some styles don't display like they used to](../troubleshoot-migration-to-muiv5-with-tss.md).
+This is mainly useful if you are migrating from MUI v4 using TSS and [some styles don't display like they used to](../troubleshoot-migration-to-muiv5-with-tss.md).

 {% tabs %}
 {% tab title="App Router" %}